curtmorgan3/fight_or_fright/readme.md

 to slay.
 As the hero slays more and more monsters, he gets stronger, faster and smarter.
 As the hero levels up, so too do the monsters he must destroy.

-The hero will have stats that determine certain actions:
+The hero will have stats that determine certain actions.
-  1. Strength will make his attacks deal more damage
-  2. Speed will make him harder for monsters to hit and more likely to go first
-  3. Dexterity will make it easier to hit monsters
-  4. Fortitude will make him harder to kill
-  5. Luck will help him collect better loot

 The monsters will have their own stats of all the above minus luck (monsters aren't lucky)